Aboriginal and Torres Strait Islander Community

 An Acknowledgement of Country is an opportunity for anyone to show respect for the Traditional Owners of the land on which they meet.
 It can be delivered by anyone – Indigenous or non-Indigenous.

-The Wingecarribee Shire Council acknowledges the Gundungurra and “Tharawal” or “Dharawal” (as it is referred to in historical records) people as the traditional custodians of this place we now call the Wingecarribee Shire.
+The Wingecarribee Shire Council acknowledges the Gundungurra and “Tharawal” or “Dharawal” (as it is referred to in historical records) people as the traditional custodians of this land.

 There is a strong association to the Wingecarribee, Wollondilly and Nattai rivers.
 These rivers are connected to their culture, dreaming and songlines.